The China Syndrome: Plot

-While visiting the (fictional) Ventana nuclear power plant outside Los Angeles, television news reporter Kimberly Wells, her cameraman Richard Adams and their soundman Hector Salas witness the plant going through a turbine trip and corresponding SCRAM (emergency shutdown).
+While visiting the Ventana nuclear power plant outside Los Angeles, television news reporter Kimberly Wells, her cameraman Richard Adams and their soundman Hector Salas witness the plant going through a turbine trip and corresponding SCRAM (emergency shutdown).
 Shift Supervisor Jack Godell notices an unusual vibration in his cup of coffee.

 In response to a gauge indicating high water levels, Godell begins removing water from the core, but the gauge remains high as operators open more valves to dump water.
 Another operator notices a second gauge indicating low water levels.
 Godell taps the first gauge, which immediately unsticks and drops to indicate very low levels.
 The crew urgently pumps water back in and celebrates in relief at bringing the reactor back under control.

 Adams has surreptitiously filmed the incident, despite being asked not to film for security reasons.
-Wells' superior refuses her report of what happened.
+Wells' superior refuses to broadcast her report on the incident.
 Adams steals the footage and shows it to experts who conclude that the plant came perilously close to meltdown – the China syndrome.

 During an inspection of the plant before it is brought back online, Godell discovers a puddle of radioactive water that has apparently leaked from a pump.
 He pushes to delay restarting the plant, but the plant superintendent wants nothing standing in the way of the restart.

 Godell finds that a series of radiographs supposedly verifying the welds on the leaking pump are identical – the contractor simply kept resubmitting the same picture.
-He brings the evidence to the plant manager, who brushes him off as paranoid, stating that new radiographs would cost $20 million.
+He brings the evidence to the plant superintendent, who brushes him off as paranoid, stating that new radiographs would cost $20 million.
 Godell confronts Royce, an employee of Foster-Sullivan who built the plant, as it was he who signed off on the radiographs.
 Godell threatens to go to the Nuclear Regulatory Commission, but Royce threatens him; later, a pair of men from Foster-Sullivan park outside his house.